Why It Works

 Tongue is a stress-free option for the grill.
 You simmer the tongue in water or stock, adding aromatics and spices.
 If I'm really pressed for time and mental reserves, I may do nothing more than plop a tongue into a pot with water and keep the heat on low.
 A few hours of simmering does the bulk of the work.
-Once simmered, you peel the tongue and cut it into thickish slabs, perfect for tossing on the grill.
+Then you peel the tongue and cut it into thick slabs, perfect for tossing on the grill.
 Because tongue is so fatty, you don't have to worry about it getting tough or dry.

-- For the Tongue:
+For the Tongue:

-- 1 1/2 pounds beef, veal, or pork tongue (about 1 beef tongue or 2 to 3 pork tongues)
+1 1/2 pounds beef, veal, or pork tongue (about 1 beef tongue or 2 to 3 pork tongues)

-- 2 quarts stock low sodium canned or homemade chicken stock (or water)
+2 quarts stock low sodium canned or homemade chicken stock (or water)

-- olive oil, for brushing on tongue before grilling
+Olive oil, for brushing on tongue before grilling

-- Kosher salt and freshly ground black pepper
+Kosher salt and freshly ground black pepper

-- 1 recipe Hainnanese Ginger Scallion Oil
+1 recipe Hainnanese Ginger Scallion Oil

 Place the tongue(s) in a pot and cover with stock or water.
 Bring to a boil, reduce to a simmer, then cover and cook until tender, about three hours, adding extra liquid as needed.
 Let the tongue cool, then remove the tongue from the stock and set the stock aside for another use.